adeybankole/AddToCart/README.md

 Getting Started
 Ensure Maven is Installed on your local machine.
-CD to project root folder and execute command "mvn clean test" or in the event of not having Maven installed execute comman "mvn install".
+CD to project root folder and execute command "mvn clean test" or in the event of not having Maven installed execute command "mvn install".